graycodesnu/graycodesnu/README.md

 I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
 I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with APIs during my free time.

 During one of COVID's many quarantines, I began coding.
-What I thought would be a fleeting hobby turned into an passion.
+What I thought would be a fleeting hobby turned into a passion.
 I enjoy tackling challenging problems and bringing functionality to life, so coding provides the perfect outlet for me.
 A few months after my first "Hello World," I enrolled in a full-stack web development boot camp at Northwestern University.
 My favorite thing about coding is the constant learning.
 I love diving into new concepts, languages, and frameworks, finding ways to improve efficiency, and learning from other developers' approaches.

 A bit more about me: